openfl/lime/README.md

 lime is a cross platform haxe library powered by [lime-tools](http://github.com/openfl/lime-tools), for building opengl across many platforms.

+### lime is two parts
+**One part** is the native code, the underlying platform templates and systems to expose the features.
+**The second part** is the haxe wrapper, forwarding the events to your application.

-Frameworks like [OpenFL](http://github.com/openfl) leverage lime to implement a cross platform Flash API.
+For example, frameworks like [OpenFL](http://github.com/openfl) leverage lime to implement a cross platform Flash API by leaning on the native portion, without using the current lime haxe classes at all.

 #Things to note